Withdrawal from Hill 112

 Allied Strategy:

 1. Because your armor are over-powered by enemy armor in each “half” (due to the Odon River), you will need to play your armor carefully.
-Open battle will likely result in your losses, just based on statics of the dice roll and the overwhelming numbers of the enemy units.
+Open battle will likely result in your losses, just based on statistics of the dice roll and the overwhelming numbers of the enemy units.
 However, if you can hit his armor in the upper left flank while they are still pressed up against the wall, you will increase your hit rate by 17% due to the no-retreat situation they are in.

 2. You have near control of the hills.
 Hold it with your height advantage to try to offset the enemy armor’s larger armored force.